danilorocha22/danilorocha22/README.md

 # Hi there 👋

-My name is Danilo Rocha, I'm from Brazil 🇧🇷, I'm a student of the Internet Systems Technology Course at the Federal Institute of Education of Tocantins, I'm studying to be a full-stack developer Java Web.
+My name is Danilo Rocha, I'm from Brazil 🇧🇷, I graduated from the Internet Systems Technology Course at the Federal Institute of Education of Tocantins and continued studying to be a full-stack Java Web developer.

 I'm passionate about problem solving and constantly learning.
 Always open to new challenges and ready to face changes.